“Cheat meal” or a choice?!

-Choice – pick out or select (someone or something) as being the best or most appropriate of two or more alternatives.
+Choice (definition) – Select something as the best of two or more alternatives.

 The answer seems simple when we don’t think about either definition in the context of food.
-We know that cheating in sports, in a relationship, or in any type of game is “bad” and is considered inappropriate behavior that can be considered illegal, or at the least, immoral.
+We know that cheating in sports, a relationship, or any type of game is “bad.”
+Cheating is inappropriate behavior that can be illegal or, at the least, immoral.

-When it comes to food, I hear clients, friends, and even strangers, say “I had a cheat meal” or “I cheated on my diet today”.
+When it comes to food, we hear clients, friends, and even strangers, say, “I had a “cheat” meal” or “I cheated on my diet today.”

-How would it feel to say to yourself (and perhaps to others if you care to talk about your eating habits with others), “I chose to eat a delicious piece of Key Lime Cheesecake today because it is my favorite dessert”?
-That’s it!
-You chose to eat the cheesecake, the same way that you chose to eat a chicken salad for lunch.
+You chose to eat the cheesecake the same way you chose to eat a chicken salad for lunch.
 They are both choices.
-Food is not good or bad and you are not good or bad for eating any food.
+Food is not “good” or “bad,” and you are not “good” or “bad” for eating any food.